4 min read

 DORA Affects ICT third-party providers too!

-A significant part of DORA (Articles 28-44) is dedicated to risk management of ICT third-party providers which is a critical element of ICT risk management, especially in view of the ever-increasing number of third-party providers.
+A significant part of DORA (Articles 28-44) is dedicated to risk management of ICT third-party providers - a critical element of ICT risk management, especially in view of the ever-increasing number of third-party providers.

 DORA contains specific requirements on the nature and content of the contractual arrangements that financial institutions enter with ICT third-party providers, and enables monitoring of these contractual arrangements, something that was not fully anchored into EU law before.

-• be prepared to document their contractual arrangements with third-party providers to the competent authorities; and
+• Be prepared to document their contractual arrangements with third-party providers to the competent authorities

-Compliance with DORA provisions on third-party risk management can be challenging for financial entities, also in view of the ever-increasing number of third-party providers.
-For example, when a medium-sized financial entity wants to shift their applications and infrastructure onto the cloud using a cloud service provider (CSP) such as Microsoft or Google or Amazon, enforcing the DORA auditing requirements towards these giant providers can become tricky.
-Or, some third-party providers may themselves use third parties who in turn use third parties and so on, such that the financial entity potentially is faced with verifying compliance for an entire supply chain.
+Compliance with DORA provisions on third-party risk management can be challenging for financial entities.
+For example, when a medium-sized financial entity wants to shift their applications and infrastructure onto the cloud using a cloud service provider (CSP), such as Microsoft or Google or Amazon, enforcing the DORA auditing requirements towards these giant providers can become tricky.
+Some third-party providers may themselves use third parties who in turn use third parties and so on, such that the financial entity is potentially faced with verifying compliance for an entire supply chain.

 Protect Your Digital Assets in the Cloud with Cryptomathic Enclave Security Module!